 2. Getting your content to do the work for you

 That’s right, we’re talking about content marketing.
-While some marketers don’t consider blogging or other forms of content creation like infographics and whitepages to be important, once again, they’re missing out!
 Every time you put a piece of content out there, it’s doing work for your brand.
 The key is making sure your content is working effectively and to maximise your efforts by multi-purposing each piece of content through the various social media channels.

-3. Writing a social media post with potential to go viral
+3. Writing a social media post with the potential to go viral

 Social media is obviously a huge part of our lives, but do you know just how big?
 According to a recent study, the average person spends two hours on social media every day.
 Younger audience?
 Teens more than quadruple that figure.
 If you want to get your brand in front of your audience, mastering the art of social media posting is essential.